Switching from using Tox to Just

 excellent arguments which I won’t recapitulate here.
 Here’s what the previous

-Tox configuration looks using Just’s custom syntax in a file called justfile
+Tox configuration looks using Just’s custom syntax in a file called justfile,

 this time using uv to do the heavy lifting: